 Photographs are for private study, research, or classroom teaching purposes only and cannot be reproduced, transferred, published, or posted on the internet.
 Images for publication or distribution must be ordered through the library.

 - No tripods, camera flashes, or special lighting.
 Audible features on the camera must be turned off.

 - Materials must be handled properly and with great care.
 Staff will assist with setting up materials according to the following and other guidelines:

 - Bound volumes must be supported in a book cradle; no pressure can be applied to the bindings.

 - Loose manuscript material must remain in its folder and kept in order at all times.
 Documents must be kept flat on the table.
 If leaves are fastened together, please see desk attendant before proceeding.

-- No more than 50 pages or 20% of any manuscript or book (whichever is smaller) can be photographed without curatorial permission.
+- No more than 50 pages or 20 percent of any manuscript or book (whichever is smaller) can be photographed without curatorial permission.
 The photography of whole items is not permitted.

 - A Houghton Library or Harvard Theatre Collection flag must be photographed with each item.